zyrolasting/denxi/examples/README.md

 reference material.
 Once you can work with the reference, you will know how to write your own examples. :)

+The examples start by asking you to execute toy code in your shell.
+As you progress, the examples will not spend as much time holding your hand.
+You will eventually encounter exercises that ask you to work your way through real-world problems.

 ## After the Guide
 1. [From Guide](./from-guide): The example from the guide, repeated